Q-Zee/DWave/Quzzi/docs/usage.md

 ## Default use case - 24 Flight segments to sequence

 The default use case (datasets/DS2b.csv) contains 24 flight segments per day.

 Each row is a flight segment requiring a flight crew.

+The problem is to sequence all flight segments into legal trips.

+A trip must start at the crew home base (LCA) and finish with a segment that returns home.
+Transiting through the home base is allowed in this example.

 | id | fid | Flt | Dep | Arr | dDay | dTime | aTime | aDay | FT | GT |
 |----|-----|-----|-----|-----|------|-------|-------|------|----|----|